 Well designed buildings on the ferry ride over.

 We sent Rene on his way to get a couple hours work in and planned to meet him later.
 Margaret and I caught the tram over to the Stedelijk modern art museum.
 We enjoyed the current shows but weren’t blown away.
-I took some pictures of a show that I know my husband would adore.

-The work reminds me of a lot of the stuff Ryder does.
 The artist’s name is Edward Krasinski.

 After that we trammed, walked, got glasses adjusted, Margaret bought me some tea, and then we made it to a Dutch pub in the old neighborhood where she and Rene first started dating.
 I was really excited to see the cafe where it all began.
 What’s more, as they were pointing the location out, the man who ran the cafe then (and still does now) came running across the street to chat with them and see how they were!
 Really enjoyed sharing their memories.
 Then they spoiled me with a hamburger and we talked about the gun culture in America.
 There’s a turn of events huh?
 Margaret’s son Bas joined us and I really enjoyed meeting him too.